© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crug Eryr Mound and Bailey Castle is a scheduled monument protected by Cadw under reference RD003.
 View the official record →

-Crug Eryr Mound and Bailey Castle is a motte and bailey fortification located in Radnorshire, Wales, and forms part of the significant defensive landscape of the Anglo-Norman frontier during the medieval period.
+Crug Eryr Mound and Bailey Castle is a motte and bailey fortification located in Radnorshire, Wales, representing a typical Norman earthwork defence of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD003.

 Crug Eryr Mound and Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crug Eryr Mound and Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD003.